Akhil-Renikindi/WeatherApp/README.md

 4. If there is an error like wrong city name or no city name entered,the panel shows the error and the user can re-enter the city name.

 5. Every panel shows the city name, Temperature( in celsius), Climate condition and has a background picture that describes the climate at the city(eg. clouds, rain, clear)

+## App Features
+1. Background picture that describes the current climate at the city.

+2. Edit option for every panel to change the city.

+3. Open Weather Map API used for accurate data.

 ## API Used
 [OpenWeatherMap API](https://openweathermap.org/)